sync7319/Gold-Diamond-Industry-Analysis-Crisis-Behavior-Trends/README.md

 ## 🛠️ Tools & Skills Used

-- **Python (Pandas, NumPy, Matplotlib, Seaborn)** – Data wrangling, time-series analysis, visualization
+- **Python (Pandas & NumPy)**
+  Used extensively for data wrangling, time-series transformations, calculating moving averages, rolling volatility, and aggregating returns across different periods.

+- **Matplotlib**
+  Created custom visualizations, trend lines, seasonal plots, and volatility charts to make the insights more interpretable.

-- **Exploratory Data Analysis (EDA)** – Outlier handling, moving averages, rolling volatility
+- **Exploratory Data Analysis (EDA)**
-- **Jupyter Notebook** – Interactive analysis, reproducible workflow
+  Included outlier detection, missing value checks, moving average smoothing, and seasonal pattern exploration to uncover hidden behaviors.

-- **Financial Analysis** – Crisis comparisons, safe-haven assessment, seasonal demand evaluation
+- **Financial & Market Analysis**
+  Focused on gold’s role as a safe-haven asset vs. diamonds as consumer-driven commodities, with emphasis on crisis comparisons, volatility tracking, and floor-building behavior.

+- **Operating System (OS) Module**
+  Managed dataset imports, file handling, and ensured clean project structuring for reproducibility.

+- **Jupyter Notebook**
+  Served as the main environment for iterative analysis, combining code, visuals, and insights into a cohesive narrative.

-- **Data Storytelling** – Translating raw numbers into market insights
+- **Data Storytelling**
+  Translated raw numbers into insights that align with real-world market behavior, cultural demand cycles, and crisis-period decision-making.

 ---